Understanding Cancer Research Studies

 A large group of people, called a cohort, is observed by researchers over a period of time to see who develops the disease and who does not.
 They could be followed for any length of time; for instance, five years or more than 20 years.

 Clinical trials are another type of human study.
-In cancer, clinical trials usually, but not always, look at treatments.
+Clinical trials usually, but do not always, look at treatments.

 Cancer clinical trials work with a group of people who have something in common (for example, a type of cancer or risk factor).
 Researchers decide on an agent or intervention for the group that may affect the disease or problem being studied.
 Examples of agents are a new drug or high-dose vitamin.

 You may hear the term placebo-controlled.
 This is when half the group is given an agent or intervention and the other half a placebo.
 A placebo is a fake or "dummy" pill--something that looks like the agent, but has no effect at all.
-A placebo is often used when looking at other diseases, but is rare in cancer trials.
+A placebo is usually not used when there is already an effective treatment for the condition.
 With cancer, an agent or intervention is usually compared to a standard cancer treatment.
 Sometimes cancer prevention trials use placebos, such as looking at the effects of a high-dose nutrition supplement on the prevention of cancer.
 One group of people would get the supplement and another group the placebo.

 If two groups are used (receiving either an agent or a placebo), it is important that the trial is fair and the groups are as equal as possible.
 So the scientists may "blind" the participants (single-blind) or even themselves (double-blind), so that no one knows who is getting the placebo or the agent.
 They may also randomize the participants in the beginning.
 This means they will use an unbiased system, often a computer, to randomly select who will get the agent being tested.